EnigmaCEO/SAGProtocol/README.md

 - On-chain staking pools for small and mid-size deposits
 - Off-chain managed portfolios through the Escrow system for institutional-scale investments
-- Stablecoin balancing pools that stabilize SAG token value
+- A buyback policy that strengthens SAG
+- A rebalancer that sells gold in times of need

 The Treasury continuously updates its P&L and interacts with the AI Allocation Layer, dynamically routing capital where it performs best while preserving safety ratios.